 The preparation of financial statements in accordance with International Financial Reporting Standards requires management to make estimates and assumptions that affect the reported amount of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amount of revenues and expenses during the reported period.
+Accounts specifically affected include loan loss reserves.
 These estimates are reviewed periodically, and, as adjustments become necessary, they are reported in earnings in the period in which they become known.